actris/data-management-plan/DMP/initial-DMP.md

 In addition, AERIS contributes with the production and provision of satellite data that complements the ACTRIS ground-based data: http://www.icare.univ-lille1.fr/catalogue.

+## ACTRIS data set descriptions and ACTRIS data levels

+ACTRIS data sets are atmospheric variables listed in Appendix I, measured with the corresponding recommended methodology.
+ACTRIS data - comprises ACTRIS variables resulting from measurements that fully comply with the [standard operating procedures (SOP), measurement recommendations, and quality guidelines](http://actris.nilu.no/Content/?pageid=2bedb8fc3d5a42a4b6d96d5fb8dfcd3b) established within ACTRIS.

+There are 3 levels of ACTRIS data:
+  * *ACTRIS level 0 data:* Raw sensor output, either mV or physical units.
+Native resolution, metadata necessary for next level.
+  * *ACTRIS level 1 data:* Calibrated and quality assured data with minimum level of quality control.
+  * *ACTRIS level 2 data:* Approved and fully quality controlled ACTRIS data product or geophysical variable.
+  * *ACTRIS level 3 data:* Elaborated ACTRIS data products derived by post-processing of ACTRIS Level 0 -1 -2 data, and data from other sources.
+The data can be gridded or not.
+  * *ACTRIS synthesis product:* Data product from e.g. research activities, not under direct ACTRIS responsibility, but ACTRIS offer repository and access.

+The list of variables are expected to increase during the progress of ACTRIS, particularly level 3 data products.
+During ACTRIS-2, e.g. the aerosol and cloud databases will be augmented with new classification products developed through the combination of existing sensors with additional instrumentation; and products providing information about aerosol layering and typing, together with advanced products derived from long term series or special case analyses.
+In addition, new parameters utilising these products will also be prepared, and standardized pre processed lidar data and NRT optical property profiles will be available.

 ## 1. Data summary for the different data centre units

 ### Data summary of the ACTRIS In situ data centre unit (In-Situ)